baus/install-discourse/_includes/README.md

----
-title: Installing Discourse on Ubuntu
-layout: default
----

 # Installing Discourse on Ubuntu and DigitalOcean
 Copyright 2013 by Christopher Baus <christopher@baus.net>.
 Licensed under GPL 2.0

 **NOTE: There is now official Ubuntu installation instructions from Discourse**

-**I will be updating these instructions as a suplement to their recommendations shortly.**
+**I will be updating these instructions as a supplement to their recommendations shortly.**

 References: